jo-m/trainbot/README.md

 1. Trains are coming from one direction at a time, crossings are not yet handled properly.
 1. Trains have a constant acceleration (might be 0) and do not stop and turn around while in front of the camera.

+## Build system

+There is a helper `Makefile` which calls the standard Go build tools and an arm64 cross build inside Docker.

 ## V4L Settings

 ```bash